 Use the guide below to embed links to relevant articles and ebooks in your Canvas course space as readings or course texts.
 Students have 24/7 access to high quality content by way of our library subscriptions.
 And linking directly makes sure we are always in accordance with copyright laws and licenses.

-There are multiple ways to support and enhance research assignments in your online courses.
+There are multiple ways to support and enhance research assignments in your courses.
 Below are a few of the choices that the library offers that can be easily incorporated into your course content.

 We can design a page dedicated to the research assignments already in your course.
 Simply provide us with the assignment and some information on the skills, concepts and source types you want your students to learn and use.
 We'll build a guide that includes links to skills tutorials, tip sheets, databases, citation styles and more.
 Once we design it, simply share the link in Canvas and your students can click right over to the resources and tools they need to succeed.